 Nothing is impossible if we can work together as a team to achieve our goal.

 I always have been attracted to the sea, so it was natural for me to get specialized in Ocean Engineering during my studies at Centrale Marseille Engineering School.
 I wanted to start my career with an operational experience.
 I had the opportunity to do my end-of-studies internship at the Toulon naval base.
 The company was in charge of the maintenance of the French navy ships.
 As an assistant project manager, I was lucky to be involved in the disarming of the Dupleix Anti Submarine Frigate.
 During the second part of my internship I was in charge of the technical stop of the Gapaud landing barge, which was connecting the Levant Island and Hyeres.
 In addition to this “field” approach, I wanted to travel.
-This is why I applied for a project engineer position at Louis Dreyfus Travocean, which seemed to tick all the boxes.
+This is why I applied for a project engineer position at LD Travocean, which seemed to tick all the boxes.

 I started to work at the La Ciotat office in 2015.
 Since then, I have gained experience in submarine cables installation, repair or burial in Telecom, oil and gas and even offshore windfarm markets.